US oil executives moved from house arrest to prison after Guaido meets with Trump - KTVZ

 Abrams would not speculate on the reason behind the timing of their removal from house arrest.
 He said the administration became aware of the movement from one of the families.

-Speaking to CNN, Venezuelan Attorney General Tarek William Saab said he was not in condition to comment on the case.
-Saab is expected to hold a press conference on Friday to discuss developments in the case.
+Speaking to CNN Thursday, Venezuelan Attorney General Tarek William Saab said he was not in condition to comment on the case.
+At a press conference Friday, he confirmed that the CITGO 6 are still in custody, but refused to comment on their whereabouts.

 The six executives — five of whom are US citizens and one of whom is a legal permanent resident — were arrested and detained on corruption charges in November 2017.
 They were moved from a notorious detention facility where they had been held without trial to house arrest in mid-December 2019.
 Abrams noted that they were under “constant surveillance” while under house arrest and “It would not be unreasonable to assume that they were being bugged.”